-The keynote presentation of Apple’s WWDC 2020 conference has come and gone, and now it seems everyone is talking about only one thing — the reveal of Apple’s next generation of mobile operating system, iOS 14.
+Indeed, the well-orchestrated keynote presentation of Apple’s WWDC 2020 conference may have come and gone in June, but everyone is still buzzing about one thing: Apple’s next generation of mobile operating system, iOS 14.

 Make no mistake, iOS 14 is one of the biggest new software releases of 2020.
 But talk is cheap — how can you actually get your hands on it?
 While a release may not yet be on the horizon, the public beta is finally here.
 Here’s how you can download iOS 14 on your iPhone.